 Summary of College Objectives

-This webpage contains the annual plan for Moraine Valley Community College, including our mission and purpose, vision statement, core values, strategic priorities and directions, and annual continuous improvement objectives.
+This document contains the annual plan for Moraine Valley Community College, including our mission and purpose, vision statement, core values, strategic priorities and goals, and annual continuous improvement objectives.
 The priorities, five broad directions supported by more specific statements, help set the framework and the focus for annual planning.

 Planning promotes positive change.
-It is ongoing and includes strategic and annual planning through a process, a series of critical decisions that shape future directions.
+It is an ongoing process that includes strategic and annual planning through a process, a series of critical decisions that shape future directions.
 In all of our work, we are guided by our promise to dedicate all college resources to the achievement of our ultimate goal: student learning, student development, and student success.

-Listed under each of the Strategic Priorities are the college’s continuous improvement objectives for 2012-13.
+Listed under each of the Strategic Priorities and Goals are the college’s continuous improvement objectives for 2014-15.
 Note that while all objectives are listed, some require special funding.
-Since the college budget had not been approved at the time of this publication, the listing here of these objectives does not indicate funding approval.
+Since the college budget had not been approved at the time of publishing this information, the listing here of these objectives does not indicate funding approval.

 MISSION AND PURPOSE

 The mission of our college is to educate the whole person in a learning-centered environment, recognizing our responsibilities to one another, to our community, and to the world we share.
 We value excellence in teaching, learning and service as we maintain sensitivity to our role in a global, multicultural community.
 We are committed to continuous improvement and dedicated to providing accessible, affordable, and diverse learning opportunities and environments.

 Courses and concepts integrated into the curriculum that foster critical thinking and enable informed judgment and decision making

 Courses in arts, sciences, and business leading to an associate’s degree and fulfilling the first two years of a bachelor’s degree